Universidad de Costa Rica

-Students will enroll in courses at UCR with local students, taught by local faculty.
+Students will enroll in courses at UCR with local students, taught by UCR faculty.
 Students are eligible to take most courses in a variety of departments at UCR if they meet the required pre-requisites.
 A normal course load is 12-18 hours, which is four to six classes.
-Course offerings vary from semester to semester and it is not possible to guarantee that a course will be offered during a particular semester.
+Course offerings vary from semester to semester, and it is not possible to guarantee that a course will be offered during a particular semester.
 Program participants should have eight to ten courses in a wide variety of departments approved by their home institution prior to arrival in San José.
-Students studying Spanish language should plan on taking one to two Spanish language courses and the rest from other departments.
+Students studying Spanish language should plan on taking one or two Spanish language courses and the rest from other departments.
 Enrollment in graduate courses at UCR is limited to graduate students and requires the permission of the professor.

-The program places students with host families because of the great strides students have in their language learning ability and it allows them to become more integrated in Costa Rican society and the culture.
+The program places students with host families because of the great strides students have in their language learning ability and it allows them to become more integrated in Costa Rican society and culture.
 Students consistently report that host families are one of the highlights of their experience in Costa Rica.

 The Grupo de Kansas office is located on campus close to many UCR facilities with two Costa Rican staff members, Zaida Ugalde, On-site Program Coordinator & Isa Alcázar, On-site Assistant Program Coordinator.